spdk/spdk/README.md

 ## Contributing

-For additional details on how to get more involved in the community, including [contributing code](http://www.spdk.io/development) and participating in discussions and other activiites, please refer to [spdk.io](http://www.spdk.io/community)
+For additional details on how to get more involved in the community, including [contributing code](http://www.spdk.io/development) and participating in discussions and other activities, please refer to [spdk.io](http://www.spdk.io/community)